1926 – 1930

 Architect: Karl Ehn

-The Karl-Marx-Hof with 1300 apartments for about 5500 inhabitants was built between 1926 and 1930 according to plans by Karl Ehn.
-Architect Karl Ehn was a student of Otto Wagner and since 1909 employed at the Vienna City Building Office.
+The Karl-Marx-Hof in Vienna-Heiligenstadt with 1300 apartments for about 5500 residents was built from 1926 to 1930 according to plans by Karl Ehn.